 Diagnose view hierarchy issues

 Layout performance is a complex problem with many facets.
-There are a couple of tools that can give you solid indications about where performance bottlenecks are occurring.
-A few other tools provide less definitive information, but can also provide helpful hints.
+The following tools can help you identify where performance bottlenecks are occurring.
+Some tools provide less definitive information but can provide helpful hints.

 Profile GPU rendering

-The other tool most likely to provide you with concrete information about performance bottlenecks is the on-device Profile GPU rendering tool, available on devices powered by Android 6.0 (API level 23) and later.
-This tool allows you to see how long the layout-and-measurestage is taking for each frame of rendering.
-This data can help you diagnose runtime performance issues, and help you determine what, if any layout-and-measure issues you need to address.
+The on-device Profile GPU rendering tool, available on devices powered by Android 6.0 (API level 23) and later, can provide you with concrete information about performance bottlenecks.
+This tool lets you see how long the layout-and-measure stage is taking for each frame of rendering.
+This data can help you diagnose runtime performance issues and help you determine what layout-and-measure issues you need to address.

 In its graphical representation of the data it captures, Profile GPU rendering uses the color blue to represent layout time.
-For more information about how to use this tool, see Profile GPU Rendering Walkthrough.
+For more information about how to use this tool, see Profile GPU rendering speed.

 Information about various layout items appears under Android > Lint > Performance.
-To see more detail, you can click on each item to expand it, and see more information in the pane on the right side of the screen.
-Figure 2 shows an example of such a display.
+To see more detail, click each item to expand it and display more information in the pane on the right side of the screen.
+Figure 2 shows an example of expanded information.

 To understand more about specific topics and issues in this area, see the Lint documentation.

 Android Studio's Layout Inspector tool provides a visual representation of your app's view hierarchy.
-It is a good way to navigate the hierarchy of your app, providing a clear visual representation of a particular view's parent chain, and allowing you to inspect the layouts that your app constructs.
+It's a good way to navigate the hierarchy of your app, providing a clear visual representation of a particular view's parent chain, and lets you inspect the layouts that your app constructs.

 The views that Layout Inspector presents can also help identify performance problems arising from double taxation.
-It can also provide an easy way for you to identify deep chains of nested layouts, or layout areas with a large amount of nested children, another potential source of performance costs.
-In these scenarios, the layout-and-measure stages can be particularly costly, resulting in performance issues.
+It can also provide a way for you to identify deep chains of nested layouts, or layout areas with a large amount of nested children, which can be a source of performance costs.
+In these cases, the layout-and-measure stages can be costly and result in performance issues.

-For more information, see Debug your layout with layout inspector.
+For more information, see Debug your layout with Layout Inspector and Layout Validation.

 Solve view hierarchy issues

-The fundamental concept behind solving performance problems that arise from view hierarchies is simple in concept, but more difficult in practice.
-Preventing view hierarchies from imposing performance penalties encompasses the dual goals of flattening your view hierarchy and reducing double taxation.
-This section discusses some strategies for pursuing these goals.
+The fundamental concept behind solving performance problems that arise from view hierarchies can be difficult in practice.
+Preventing view hierarchies from imposing performance penalties consists of flattening your view hierarchy and reducing double taxation.
+This section discusses strategies for pursuing these goals.